spitlo/zola-deploy-action/README.md

     ( Actions already provides a `GITHUB_TOKEN` which is an installation token and does not trigger a GitHub Pages builds hence we need a personal access token )

 ## Environment Variables
 * `PAGES_BRANCH`: The git branch of your repo to which the built static files will be pushed.
-Default is `master` branch
+Default is `gh-pages` branch

 ## Custom Domain